ChrisWhealy/DistributedSystemNotes/Lecture 02.md

 ![Message 1](./img/L2%20Message%201.png)

-But in in this very simple scenario, the number of possibilities for failure is still very high:
+But in this very simple scenario, the number of possibilities for failure is still very high:

 - `M1`'s message might get lost due to network failure
 - `M1`'s message is delivered very slowly due to unexpectedly high network latency